HannaS10/FedFAGTB/README.md

 2) run `prepareData.py` to split data into n clients and k folds

-`states.py` includes all states and state transitions and performs the FL workflow, `helpfunctions.py` includes all necessary functions, imported by `states.py`
+`states.py` includes all states and state transitions and performs the FL workflow, `helpfunctions.py` includes all necessary functions

 For registering and testing your apps or using other apps, please visit [FeatureCloud.ai](https://featurecloud.ai/).
 And for more information about FeatureCloud architecture,